-- To an extrovert, attention is invigorating.
+To an extrovert, attention is invigorating.

   - For this reason, they dominate many of the rules of society.

   Introverts Balance Extrovert Societies

-Introverts are believed to have some neurosis if they can’t speak in public and would rather paint a picture or read a book alone.
+  Introverts are believed to have some neurosis if they are bad at speaking up in public and would rather paint a picture or read a book alone.
 That is not the case.

   According to Quiet by Susan Cain, introverts balance an extrovert society.
 Here’s how.

   - are less impulsive.

-- They think deeply about decisions before they make them while extroverts tend to be overly confident, even when they’re wrong.
+  - think deeply about decisions before making them while extroverts tend to be overly confident, even when they’re wrong.

-- They are empathetic, which makes them great listeners.
+  - are empathetic, which makes them great listeners.

-- They have soft, sensitive personalities, which makes them easy to get along with.
+  - have soft, sensitive personalities, which makes them easy to get along with.

   - are agreeable and dislike conflict.